kmwtechnology/solrkafka/README.md

 ### Seed With Test Data

 In the test directory of this project, there's a `SolrDocumentKafkaPublisher` class, which publishes documents that are processable by the SolrKafka plugin.
-Be sure to use that to create documents to import, since special characters are used in serialization/deserialization.
+Be sure to use that test to create documents to import, since special characters are used in serialization/deserialization.
+If JSON documents are going to be imported instead, the `JsonKafkaPublisher` can be used instead, or custom documents can be created using your own method.
+JSON documents can only be used with the request handler method, so make sure you use the correct publisher for your use case.

 ## Solr Request Handler Method